Making the Conservative Case for the CTC

 Economic Growth – Especially in conservative districts

 Direct payments to families, especially lower income families, are typically spent immediately in the local economy.
-According to the Niskanen Center, the CTC has an 8 to 1 return on investment, boosts consumer spending, and generates billions in revenue from state and local sales tax.
+In fact, 73 percent of families with the least amount of cash on hand spent their CTC in the first week.
+The CTC has an 8 to 1 return on investment, boosts consumer spending, and generates billions in revenue from state and local sales tax.
+It also helped roughly 300,000 low-income families start small businesses which lead to long-term economic mobility for families.
 And because the CTC was often used to pay rent, it can help stabilize local housing markets.
-Additionally, rural areas, typically represented by conservative members, benefit disproportionately from the CTC.
-This is because families in conservative districts have on average lower incomes and larger families.
+Additionally, rural areas, typically represented by conservative members, benefit disproportionately from the fully expanded CTC.
+This is because families in conservative districts have, on average, lower incomes and larger families.
+Unfortunately, 32 percent of children (over 3 million total) living in rural areas are left out of the full CTC under current law.

 You could also share that, according to a study by the Social Policy Institute written as a rebuttal to the University of Chicago study, 1.4 million CTC households have left their jobs since the payments stopped, primarily because they can no longer afford to go to work.
 Now, as inflation has increased, families are facing even greater obstacles to making ends meet.
 The CTC broke down barriers to work.
 We urge you to share why you think investing in dramatic reductions in child poverty should be the goal, and that you are focused on reducing hardship for children regardless of their parents’ work history.